ccssmnn/tilly/src/content/blog/pragmatic-relationship-journaling/en.md

 The philosophy is simple: remove every source of pressure.
 No daily quota.
 No perfect format.
 No guilt for gaps.
 No obligation to capture everything.

 **When:** Reflection happens naturally.
 While walking.
 Driving.
 After my workout.
 Whenever I have the capacity.
 Something sticks with me, I write it down.
 If I forget it, it wasn't important enough.
-Instead of writing things down after each conversation, I sleep on it.
-A little bit of time is a great filter for what actually matters.
+Instead of writing things down after each conversation, I sleep on it. **A little bit of time is a great filter for what's worth writing down.**

 **The note:** One summary per person, then entries in reverse order.
 Newest first.
 I add to it whenever something surfaces.
 The notes grow slowly because they're built on genuine memory, not obligation.
-They are nice to read from top to bottom, like traveling back in time.
+Reading from top to bottom feels like traveling back in time.

 **The reminder:** When someone mentions something I want to circle back on, I create a reminder.
 Simple and specific.
 For close friends, sometimes just "Ask about her week.".
 Reminders help me stay in touch when life gets busy.
 When I see a reminder is due, I find a small moment to reach out.